"One-time Office license or subscription" – choosing a model

 Subscription:

-After 4 years, the cost of a Personal subscription is approximately PLN 1,200, which is similar to the cost of purchasing a one-time version.
-But in return, you get access to updates, the cloud, the ability to work on multiple devices, and more features.
+After four years, the cost of a Personal subscription is about 1,200 PLN, which is similar to the price of a one-time purchase.
+But in return, you get access to updates, cloud storage, cross-device functionality, and more features.

-Summary: what to choose—a one-time license or a subscription?
+Summary: Which should you choose—a one-time license or a subscription?

-There is no clear answer as to which option is better.
+There’s no clear-cut answer as to which option is better.
 The choice depends on your needs, how you use Office, and your budget.

-Want to pay once and not worry about renewing your access?
+Do you want to pay once and not have to worry about renewing your access?

 You use Office on only one device